Alfred Moore Waddell: Wilmington coup d'état

 The following morning, Nov.
 10th, Waddell helmed a well-coordinated government overthrow, coinciding with other violence occurring around the state.

-At 8:15am, Waddell accompanied about 2,000 white men to the Wilmington's armory.
-After heavily arming themselves with rifles, and a $1,200 Gatlin gun, they then went to the two-story publishing office of "The Daily Record."
+At 8:15am, Waddell accompanied about 2,000 white men to the Wilmington armory.
+After heavily arming themselves with rifles, and a $1,200 Gatling gun, they then went to the two-story publishing office of "The Daily Record."
 For publishing a "defamatory" article about white women, the mob broke into Manley's publishing press, vandalized the premises, doused the wood floors with kerosene, set the building on fire, and gutted the remains.
 At the same time, black newspapers all over the state were also being destroyed.
 In addition, blacks, along with white Republicans, were denied entrance to city centers throughout the state.

 Following the fire, white vigilantes went into black Wilmington neighborhoods, destroying black businesses and property, and assaulting black inhabitants with a mentality of killing "every damn nigger in sight."

-As the violence spread, Waddell lead a group to Republican Mayor, Silas P. Wright.
+As the violence spread, Waddell lead a group to Republican Mayor Silas P. Wright.
 Waddell forced Wright, the board of aldermen, and the police chief to resign at gunpoint.
-Around 4:00pm, Waddell was declared Wilmington's mayor ... a position he retained until 1906.
+Around 4:00pm, Waddell was declared Wilmington's mayor, a position he retained until 1906.

 It is estimated that, by the end of the day, Waddell's orders led to the murder of between 60 and 300 black people, and to the banishment of about 20 more.